explodinghat/markdown-portfolio/_includes/04-lists.md

-1. Here's a list
+- Here's a list
-1. Here's a second option
+- Here's a second option
+- Item 3